-(e-6) In addition to the licenses authorized under subsections (e) and (e-5), the Board, upon written request of the Authority and upon payment by the Authority to the Board on or before June 30, 2005 of a fee of \$350,000,000, shall issue an owners license to the Authority, authorizing the conduct of gambling operations in a casino located in a municipality with a population of more than 500,000 inhabitants.
-Until completion of a permanent casino, the Authority's license shall authorize it to conduct gambling operations in one or more land-based or riverboat temporary casinos within the municipality, provided that the total number of gaming positions is limited to 3,000.
+4,000 at one time.
+Until completion of a permanent casino, the Authority's license shall authorize it to conduct gambling operations in one or more land-based or riverboat temporary casinos within the municipality, provided that the total number of gaming positions is limited to 4,000.
 The license issued to the Authority shall be perpetual and may not be revoked, suspended, or limited by the Board.
-The Board shall have the authority to investigate, reject, and remove any appointments to the Authority's board and the Authority's appointment of its executive director.
 Casino gambling operations shall be conducted by a casino operator on behalf of the Authority.
-The Authority shall conduct a competitive bidding process for the selection of casino operators to develop and operate the casino and one or more temporary casinos and riverboats; provided that the Authority may not select as a casino operator any bidder who directly or indirectly has an ownership or management interest in 2 or more riverboat gambling operations in Illinois and Indiana.
+The Authority shall conduct a competitive bidding process for the selection of casino operators to develop and operate the casino and one or more temporary casinos and riverboats.
 Any such casino operators shall be subject to licensing by, and full jurisdiction of, the Board.